DallasBille/worthy-back-end/README.md

 ## Conclusion:

 This was a really fun exercise that is really easy to nerd out on and get deep into.
 I know more about diamonds than I ever thought I would.
-Thanks for the opportunity and I look forward to hearing back.